zanemx/portfolio/README.md

 - created time sensitive adhoc auth keys for simple client / host connection
 ### [TRIBE](tribedatingapp.com)
 #### Lead Programmer - Ackerdating, LLC - Remote
-- engineered Jewish dating application for iOS add something else
+- engineered Jewish dating application for iOS
 - utilized Parse.com backend lib in objective-c.
 We found using parse to be an incredible time saver for startups / prototyping
 - churned out dating app similar to match in a matter of months.
 MVP was sound and bug free
 - created custom algorithms for optimized user experience with a focus on compatibility